cs01/gdbgui/README.rst

 - Design influenced by the amazing Chrome debugger
 - Full gdb command line utility built-in
 - The only gdb frontend built with Python and JavaScript
-- Rapid development cycle and rich feature set due to ecosystem of Python and JavaScript
 - Open source and free
+- Useful to both beginners and experienced developers

 Compatibility
 -------------